 Non-thesis Options: The Center for Global & International Studies offers two non-thesis options.
 These options are designed primarily for students who do not intend to pursue further graduate study beyond the M.A. in Global and International Studies.

 Research Project: Students selecting this option are required to take either GIST 810 or GIST 898 and complete an original research project of between 35-50 pages of text, not including notes, references, or appendices.
 The project must involve original and systematic analysis of data/information (i.e. it must utilize a research method) and will include an oral defense.
 This option is recommended especially for students in the one-year programs.

-For additional information on our research project option, please see our Research Project Degree Checklist (PDF)
+For additional information and course planning regarding the research project option, please see the Research Project Degree Checklist (PDF)

 Oral & Written Exam: Students choosing this option must take an additional 3 credit hours, corresponding to one of their two coherent clusters.
 In the final semester, the student must successfully complete a written examination over the course content and the student's regional and substantive area of focus.
 Students receive comprehensive questions over the areas mentioned above and are given 72-hours to respond to each of the three questions with a minimum of ten pages of text per question.
 Students considering this option must consult the graduate director first.

 For additional information about the exam option, please see our Exam Option Degree Checklist (PDF).